 Mode of instruction

-Both partial examinations can be resat in the same resit.
+Both exams can be resat during the official resit.

 Trevor A. Harley (2014), The Psychology of Language.
 From Data to Theory (4th edition), Hove and New York: Psychology Press.

 Occasionally, specific research papers will have to be read.
 The relevant papers will be made known to the students on Brightspace

 Enrolment through My Studymap is mandatory

 For questions related to the content of the course, please contact the lecturer, you can find their contact information by clicking on their name in the sidebar.

 For questions regarding enrollment please contact the Education Administration Office Reuvensplaats

 For questions regarding your studyprogress contact the Coordinator of Studies

 Participation in the course is not obligatory for the examination, but is highly recommended.